 - Because impairment in communication and social reciprocity are core features of ASD, a comprehensive developmental assessment should include both domains

 - Restricted, repetitive patterns of behavior, interests, or activities (RRB) are a defining feature of ASD and should be a focus of assessment.

 A comprehensive developmental assessment approach requires the use of multiple measures including, but not limited to, verbal reports, direct observation, direct interaction and evaluation, and third-party reports.
 Assessment is a continuous process, rather than a series of separate actions, and procedures may overlap and take place in tandem.
 While specific activities of the assessment process will vary and depend on the child’s age, history, referral questions, and any previous evaluations and assessments, the following components should be included in a best practice assessment and evaluation of ASD in school-age children.

 - Direct child observation

 - Adaptive behavior assessment

-- Communication and language assessment
+- Social communication and language assessment

 Children with ASD often demonstrate additional problems beyond those associated with the core domains.
 Therefore, other areas should be included in the assessment battery depending on the referral question, history, and core evaluation results.
 These may include: